-- · seek marketing approval for our EGP-437 Combination Product; - establish a sales and marketing infrastructure to commercialize our EGP-437 Combination Product in the United States, if approved; - · maintain, leverage and expand our intellectual property portfolio; and add operational, financial and management information systems and personnel, including personnel to support our product development and future commercialization efforts.
+seek marketing approval for our EGP-437 Combination Product;

+- establish a sales and marketing infrastructure to commercialize our EGP-437 Combination Product in the United States, if approved; - add operational, financial and management information systems and personnel, including personnel to support our product development and future commercialization efforts.

-We expect that the net proceeds from this offering, together with our existing cash and cash equivalents, will enable us to fund our operating expenses and capital expenditures requirements until the end of 2015 following the closing of this offering.
-We have based this estimate on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
+The net proceeds from the IPO, together with our cash and cash equivalents as of December 31, 2014 will not enable us to fund our operating expenses and capital expenditure requirements for the next twelve months, thus we will need to raise additional funds.
 Because of the numerous risks and uncertainties associated with the development and commercialization of our EGP-437 Combination Product, if approved, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the development of our EGP-437 Combination Product.